janus/CBasic/README.md

  * op for only number

-< for both number and string

-> for both number and string
+< and >  for both number and string

-We missed out freeing memory in some places .. see if you can't figure tha
+We missed out freeing memory in some places .. see if you can figure that out.